 Recently, I had an interesting conversation with a plant manager on the subject of Theory of constraints.
 He claimed to know the subject well.
 I practice it almost every day,” he said.
 It is nothing but fancy jargon for what is essentially common sense, he added with a wink.
 He knew he was talking to a TOC practitioner who had put in 15 years implementing the paradigm in different organizations.
 Don’t feel insulted, he seemed to say with the wink.
 To me, the comments were amusing; I had encountered the attitude before.
-“Can you please elaborate on how you practise it daily?”
+“Can you please elaborate on how you practice it daily?”
 I asked.
 “Well I always identify the constraints, and remove them to improve the environment,” he replied in a patronizing tone.
 The manager was using the word constraint as defined in the dictionary.
 The dictionary defines it as a limitation or a restriction or an obstacle.
 According to this, he was right.
 Almost every manager trying to meet targets, is dealing with obstacles that come his way.
 He overcomes a few, stumbles over the others.
 He is identifying constraints and removing them.
 Is this Theory of constraints?

 “You just defined what is NOT Theory of constraints,” I replied with a wink.
 I now had his full attention.
 “We need to clearly define the terms constraint, limitation and obstacle, and understand the key differences in the definitions to comprehend the subject, I clarified.